Johnny Depp grilled about drug, alcohol use at defamation trial

 Heard's lawyers played a video at one point of Depp slamming cabinet doors in their kitchen and pouring himself a large glass of red wine.

-"I did assault a couple of cabinets but I did not touch Miss Heard," Depp said when asked about the video.
+"I did assault a couple of cabinets, but I did not touch Ms Heard," Depp said when asked about the video.

 In an audiotape played by her lawyer of a conversation between Depp and Heard, she complains about having bruises on her head, a split lip and a black eye.